Comprehensive Cancer Center

 The Cancer Center team includes medical, surgical, integrative, and radiation oncologists, specially trained RNs, clinical nurse specialists in complementary therapy, and pharmacists.
 This team collaborates with physical therapists to provide care to patients with lymphedema and with a geneticist who provides genetic counseling to patients and families.
 The Comprehensive Cancer Center also includes the Nancy Geltman Shiller Cancer Resource Library.

-The continuum of care extends from prevention, diagnosis, treatment, symptom control, and cure, through all related aspects of adjustment to relapse, survivorship, and bereavement counseling.
+The continuum of care extends from prevention, diagnosis, cancer treatment, symptom control, and cure, through all related aspects of adjustment to relapse, survivorship, and bereavement counseling.

 The Hennepin Healthcare Comprehensive Cancer Center works in cooperation with national research groups to advance knowledge about cancer.
 The Center has long-standing partnerships with the Metro Minnesota Community Oncology Research Consortium (MMCORC), a nonprofit research program sponsored by the National Cancer Institute (NCI) and participating community hospitals and clinics, and with the Cancer Trials Support Unit (CTSU).
 As a result of these affiliations, patients receive access to the newest therapies available for cancer treatment, symptom management, and cancer prevention.